isomerpages/mlaw-me/_maintenance-enforcement/Does my maintenance enforcement application fall under the new Maintenance Enforcement Process?.md

 Orders (Reciprocal Enforcement) Act 1975 will not be presently referred to the MEO.
 These refer to:</p>
 <p></p>
-<p>(a) Maintenance orders made in Singapore to be enforced in a reciprocating
+<p>(a) maintenance orders made in Singapore to be enforced in a reciprocating
 country; and</p>
 <p></p>
-<p>(b) Maintenance orders made in reciprocating countries to be enforced
+<p>(b) maintenance orders made in reciprocating countries to be enforced
 in Singapore.</p>
 <p></p>
 <p><strong>What kind of maintenance enforcement orders does the MEP apply to?</strong>